Kenya says killed Shabaab commanders in air strikes

 After October's raid, the Kenya Defence Forces said it destroyed a training camp, killing or wounding many of the more than 300 fighters there.

-The militants, who said they attacked the shopping centre because of Kenya's intervention in Somalia, denied then there had been any attack and on Friday denied they had lost any men.
+The militants, who said they attacked the shopping centre because of Kenya's intervention in Somalia, denied there had been any attack then and was not immediately available to comment on Friday.

-"No single fighter was killed in yesterday's air raid.
-The plane bombarded an empty place.
-Kenya's claim is their usual propaganda," sheikh Abdiasis Abu Musab, al Shabaab's spokesman for military operations, told Reuters.

 It was not immediately clear what, if anything other than opportunity, had triggered Thursday's raids.